cloudmesh/cloudmesh-pi-burn/README.md

 ## cms burn

 `cms burn` is a program to burn many SD cards for the preparation of building clusters with Raspberry Pi's.
-The program is developed in Python and is portable on Linux, Windows, and OSX.
 It allows users to create readily bootable SD cards that have the network configured, contain a public ssh key from your machine that you used to configure the cards.
 The unique feature is that you can burn multiple cards in